 The Depth of Divine Providence in Shidduchim and the Secret of Joy in the Jewish Home

-It is written that Yaakov Avinu (our Patriarch) descended to the land of Egypt when all his sons and the Tribes were already married.
+It is written that Yaakov Avinu (our Patriarch) went down to the land of Egypt when all of his sons and the tribes were already married.
 The Midrash HaGadol says regarding the verse:

-This means that every single person who went down to Egypt already had a home, and even the infants were married.
+This teaches that everyone who went down to Egypt already had a household, and even the infants were married.
 How is this possible?
 Yaakov Avinu prepared brides even for the infants who had not yet grown up, such as Chetzron and Chamul, who were born to Peretz.
-Halachah (Jewish law) allows a father to accept kiddushin (betrothal) on behalf of his minor children, and Yaakov ensured that no one descended to Egypt without being married.
+Halachah (Jewish law) allows a father to accept kiddushin (betrothal) on behalf of his minor children, and Yaakov ensured that no one went down to Egypt without being married.

-The goal was to draw down a pure and perfect consciousness.
-All seventy souls who descended to Egypt were married, and thus Yaakov merited a "mitah shleimah" (a perfect bed, meaning flawless offspring)—children without sin, all walking on the straight path, baalei teshuvah (masters of repentance), holy and pure.
+The goal was to draw down a pure and complete consciousness.
+All seventy souls who went down to Egypt were married, and thus Yaakov merited a "complete bed" (perfect offspring)—children without sin, all walking on the straight path, baalei teshuvah (masters of repentance), holy and pure.

 The Secret of Longevity and the Blessing of the Baal Shem Tov

 Yaakov Avinu lived to the age of one hundred and forty-seven years.
-Regarding the concept of longevity and a good old age, there is a wondrous, well-known story about a disciple of the holy Baal Shem Tov zy"a.
+Regarding the concept of longevity and a good old age, there is a wonderful known story about a disciple of the holy Baal Shem Tov zy"a.
 Once, this disciple was hosted for Shabbos by a certain Jew, and he noticed a wondrous phenomenon: there were two elderly men in the house, but the elder who looked younger was shouting and scolding the elder who looked older and sicker than him.
 He said to him, "Why are you coughing?
 Why are you groaning all day?
-Stop pampering yourself and don't act like this!".
+Stop pampering yourself and acting like this!"

-On Motzaei Shabbos (Saturday night), the guest turned to the younger-looking elder and said to him, "You honored me beautifully, you gave me food and drink, but there is one thing I do not understand—where is your derech eretz (basic respect) and your fulfillment of honoring your father and mother?
-Why are you, the younger one, shouting at the older man who is suffering from pain?".
+On Motzaei Shabbos (Saturday night), the guest turned to the younger-looking elder and said to him, "You have honored me beautifully, you gave me food and drink, but there is one thing I do not understand.
+Where is your derech eretz (basic respect) and your kibbud av va'em (honoring of parents)?
+Why are you, the younger one, shouting at the older man who is suffering from pain?"

 The younger-looking elder replied, "Forgive me, but I am the father and he is my son!
 I am thirty years older than him."
 Hearing the guest's astonishment, the father explained: "In the past, I was the shamash (attendant) of the Baal Shem Tov.
-Once, while cleaning his room, I saw his slippers lying in the middle of the room.
-Out of immense fear and awe of his exaltedness, I did not dare touch them even a hairsbreadth, and I only swept around them.
+Once, while cleaning his room, I saw his slippers resting in the middle of the room.
+Out of tremendous fear and awe of his exaltedness, I did not dare touch them even a hairsbreadth, and I only swept around them.
 When the Baal Shem Tov returned and asked if I had touched his shoes, I answered in the negative.
-At that moment, he blessed me: 'I bless you that you should have a good old age, that you will be old, healthy, and strong.'
-In the merit of the Baal Shem Tov's blessing, I look thirty years younger than my own son!".
+At that moment, he blessed me: 'I bless you that you should have a good old age, that you will be elderly, healthy, and strong.'
+In the merit of the blessing of the Baal Shem Tov, I look thirty years younger than my son!"

 The Heavenly Voice Announcing Shidduchim